flurry101/vibes/README.md

 ### 1. Installation

-You can install VibeFlow directly from the VS Code Marketplace.
+> **Coming Soon:** VibeFlow will be available on the VS Code Marketplace.
+For now, you can build and install it locally from the source code.

+**For Development Installation:**
+1. Clone this repository
+2. Run `npm install` to install dependencies
+3. Run `npm run compile` to build the extension
+4. Press F5 in VS Code to launch the Extension Development Host

+**Once Published on Marketplace:**
-- Open the Extensions view in VS Code (Ctrl+Shift+X).
+- Open the Extensions view in VS Code (Ctrl+Shift+X)
-- Search for Vibe Driven Development.
+- Search for "Vibe Driven Development"
-- Click Install.
+- Click Install

 ### 2. Get Started